KimKirk/Business-Data-Analysis/README.md

 ## Steps to Transformation:
 ### Data was tidied by:
-- All data points for VALUE variable less than $1000.00 were removed per project instructions.
+- All data points for VALUE variable less than $1000.00 were removed per stakeholder input.
-- All NULL values were removed.
+- NULL values represented 3.9% of the data.
+All NULL values were removed per stakeholder input.
 Missing values were missing because the original data source has odd-numbered years in 1985-2009 and "selected only records representing completed interviews for occupied and vacant units, excluding usual residence elsewhere (URE) and noninterview records." per HADS documentation file. https://www.huduser.gov/portal/datasets/hads/HADS_doc.pdf

 1. Dataset was downloaded from host website: https://www.huduser.gov/portal/datasets/hads/hads.html
 2. VALUE and STATUS variable were used for analysis.